-Tampa Elder Care Planning Attorney
+Tampa Elder Law Attorney

 It’s not uncommon for people as they get older to require a stay in a nursing home or assisted living facility, whether to recover from an injury or illness, or simply because they can no longer care for themselves sufficiently.
 For example, moderate to severe memory impairment afflicts nearly one-third of all individuals aged 85 or older, which is one of the fastest-growing segments of society.
 Individuals with Alzheimer’s, dementia or other age-related memory disorders often need daily help with self-care, either at home with the assistance of home health aides, or in a skilled nursing home or assisted living facility.
 Likewise, elderly individuals recovering from a fall often need care and assistance in their own home or a nursing facility for a long term or permanently.